ilovedadata/ilovedadata.github.io/README.md

 Additionally, if the user enters the correct number, which of course must remain **secret**, he can start a fully functional **fallout 4 terminal** (one of the coolest minigames I ever played in a videogame).
 For the non-Fallout players out there, the goal of the user in this minigame is to guess the password that is being used to keep him locked out from the terminal.
 To do so, he has 4 chances.
 The terminal script is a file of its own, which is then called by the "inventory script" when the correct input is provided.
 The terminal has been implemented as follows:
 * A list (actually a dictionary) of 10 random words of a given length (which can be chosen) is drawn from a bigger list (the drawn words must be of the same length);
 * To make it a "real" fallout experience, words are "wrapped" in punctuation signs (whoever played Fallout knows what I am talking about.
-Implementing this feature has been very tricky: ask me about it!);
+Implementing this feature has been very tricky);
 * The words are then displayed to the user and associated to their key so that, whenever the user wants to guess the password, it is enough for him to input the number (i.e. the key) that he finds near the word;
-* Whenever the user types a number corresponding to a word, the terminal prints the amount of letter that that word has in common with the password.
-For example, user input --> HOME, password --> COME: likeness = 2.
+* Whenever the user types a number corresponding to a word, the terminal prints the amount of letters that that word has in common with the password.
+For example, user input --> HOME, password --> COME: likeness = 3.

 The following picture shows how the Fallout terminal appears to the user.
 ![FalloutTerminal](https://github.com/ilovedadata/ilovedadata.github.io/assets/106730909/3d9c1c99-4075-45ac-9761-4225fe331013)